 Severe storms expected Thursday

 It’s been a few weeks since Central Texas has been under the threat of severe storms which is a bit abnormal, but those storm chances will come back Thursday and the entire area is under threat of severe thunderstorms.
-We’ll take a deep dive into the details of tomorrow’s storms in the next paragraph, but we’ll need to set the stage for tomorrow’s storms with today’s weather.
-Morning temperatures starting out in the mid-to-upper 60s with widespread clouds will warm into the upper 70s and low 80s late in the afternoon.
 We could see some peeks of sunshine later today with partly cloudy skies returning for some, but not for all.
-There is a chance for a stray shower in the morning or a stray storm in the afternoon, but most should remain rain and storm free.
+There is a chance for a stray storm in the afternoon, but most should remain rain and storm free.
+Highs will reach the upper 70s and low 80s, but some mid-80s are expected near and west of Highway 281 where sunshine is more likely.
 Today’s gusty south winds, as high as 30 MPH, sets the stage for tomorrow’s storms as humidity pumps into the atmosphere.

 Copyright 2022 KWTX.
 All rights reserved.